google/pytype/docs/developers/config.md

 3. Populate some options that do not correspond to inputs.
 For example `_store_python_version` sets both `output_options.python_version` and `output_options.python_exe`.
-The latter is derived from the python version and cached in `options.python_exe`, but it can not be set indepedently.
+The latter is derived from the python version and cached in `options.python_exe`, but it can not be set independently.

 ## Adding a new option